 Ravioli is native to Italy and is mentioned in Prato’s personal letter in the 14th century.

-At that time, in Venice, Ravioli was made from herbs, pureed and mixed with eggs and fresh cheese.
+At that time, in Venetian cuisine, Ravioli was made from herbs, pureed and mixed with eggs and fresh cheese.
 Then, it is simmered in broth and seasoned before serving.

 However, in Rome, the famous chef Bartolomeo Scappi served Ravioli and boiled chicken during a papal convention in 1549.